magomimmo/modern-cljs/doc/second-edition/tutorial-09.md

-As you see, in the namespace declaration we added a requirement relative to the `modern-cljs.core` namespace to be able to intern the `handler` symbol we previoulsy defined.
+As you see, in the namespace declaration we added a requirement relative to the `modern-cljs.core` namespace to be able to intern the `handler` symbol we previously defined.

 We also added the `wrap-rpc` symbol to the `:refer` option of the `shoreleave.middleware.rpc` namespace to be able to call it in the